-- Climate change affects women disproportionately, as risk is multiplied by women's economic vulnerability and women's socially-constructed role as primary carer for dependents.1 - Extreme weather events and disasters are associated with an increase in violence against women.2 - Women's patterns of energy use and fossil fuel consumption are different to men's.
+- Climate change affects women disproportionately, as risk is multiplied by women's economic vulnerability and women's socially-constructed role as primary carer for dependents. - Extreme weather events and disasters are associated with an increase in violence against women. - Women's patterns of energy use and fossil fuel consumption are different to men's.
 Women are more likely to live alone or be rearing children alone, and to be responsible for others (family, kin, and neighbours) as paid and unpaid caregivers.
 They are more likely to make short trips by vehicle, depend on public transportation and travel with dependents.
-Women face additional challenges in meeting the rising energy, transport and food costs associated with climate change.3
+Women face additional challenges in meeting the rising energy, transport and food costs associated with climate change.

-- Females (15-54 years) in Hepburn were much more likely than males to be receiving the Single Parent Payment,4 and may be more affected by the increasing costs of living associated with climate change (e.g. energy, food, transport).5 - A greater proportion of females in Hepburn (61%) accessed specialist homelessness services, compared to the Victorian average (59%).6 Natural disasters may prolong displacement for those already homeless (i.e. spending longer in emergency shelters as a result of fire or floods).7 - 17% of residents travelled more than 50km to work.
-This is four times greater than the state average (4%) and also higher greater than the regional average (11%).8
+- Females (15-54 years) in Northern Grampians were much more likely than males to be receiving the Single Parent Payment, and may be more affected by the increasing costs of living associated with climate change (e.g. energy, food, transport). - A greater proportion of females (61%) in Northern Grampians accessed specialist homelessness services, similar to the Victorian average (59%).
+Natural disasters may prolong displacement for those already homeless (i.e. spending longer in emergency shelters as a result of fire or floods). - 24.7% of Northern Grampians residents reported access to public transport as good or very good.
+This is significantly lower than the Victorian (61.2%) and the regional average (32.6%), influencing decisions around active transport. - 7% of residents travelled more than 50km to work; this is two times greater than the state average (4%).9